open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-win-guest.md

 ##### Enable Group Policy Disabling Graphics Driver Update

-1. In the windows search bar type `gpedit.msc` and launch the Group Policy Editor.
+1. In the Windows search bar type `gpedit.msc` and launch the Group Policy Editor.

 2. On the left pane, navigate to **Computer Configuration** -> **Administrative Templates** -> **System** -> **Device Installation**